pranayga/expl0ring_V8/README.md

 ## Experiments
-While in the [Internals](#internals) section we read through great details about the major components of V8, nothing really compares to a hands-on experience playing around with the components.
+While in the [Internals](#internals) section we read through great details about the major components of V8, nothing compares to a hands-on experience playing around with the components.

 ### Embedding V8 - Tracing Control Flow
 In this two part series, we explore how the idea of Embedding V8 works.
 In the [V8 exploration - I](docs/v8_exploration_I.md), we look at the basics of embedding V8 inside another program.
-This is the technique which is used by `Chromium`, `NodeJS` and others in order to interface with V8 invisibly.
+This is the technique that is used by `Chromium`, `NodeJS`, and others to interface with V8 invisibly.

 In [V8 exploration - II](docs/v8_exploration_II.md), we try executing a simple line of JavaScript code and tracing it through the V8 codebase.
-This helps us to get and intuitive understanding of the locations which are hit by the V8 codebase when the interesting functions are called.
+This helps us to get an intuitive understanding of the locations which are hit by the V8 codebase when the interesting functions are called.
 We also discuss how to effectively use GDB while debugging V8.

 ### JavaScript Engine Exploitation Primitives
 In the [V8 Exploitation Primitives](/docs/JavaScript%20Engine%20Exploitation%20Primitives.md)
 article, we shift gears and talk about the exploitation primitives which have existed in the V8 engine subspace.
 Here we discuss the primitives that we want to gain through a bug, allowing us to gain different kinds of privileges.
-This is done through exploration of various examples.
+This is done through the exploration of various examples.

 ## Taint - Tracking in V8
 <---PANDU--TODO---->